Seda145/Exam/README.md

 Students write questions and answers in JSON format in step 1, answer their questions in step 2 and view their result (score) in step 3.
 Optimally a JSON file is created for future use, which can simply be injected into the app by students.
 "True / false" and multiple choice questions are supported.
+Answers to questions are shuffled if they are not "True / False" answers.
 A template for the JSON file is included: "./Example/Lessons.json".